Subhammodi/CS699/3D/Readme.txt

 1. Energy matrix and configurations statistics
 	Folder containing files for creating energy matrix of bids in protein chain as well as for creating relevant configuration statistics.
 2. Metropolis algorithm
-	Folder containing files for running metropolis algorithm for protein folding model on a 2D grid.
+	Folder containing files for running metropolis algorithm for protein folding model in 3D space.
 ----------
 Building, compilation and executing commands:
 1. Open "Energy matrix and configurations statistics" folder and follow the instructions written in Readme.txt present in this folder